Litterbug

 High Fidelity Prototype

-Based on the First Click Test insights, we refined the mid-fidelity prototype into a high-fidelity design by enhancing icon clarity on the profile page and main menu to reduce user confusion, while also incorporating the main branding colors into the UI for a more cohesive experience.
-We also finished prototyping the key flows that would be most important for a MVP.
+Based on the First Click Test insights, we refined the mid-fidelity prototype into a high-fidelity design by enhancing the icon clarity on the profile page and main menu to reduce user confusion.
+The personal Zoo icon was updated and we allowed the "Rewards" page to be accessed through the profile page by clicking on the "Points" highlight.
+We also finished prototyping the key flows that would be most important while also incorporating the main branding colors into the UI for a more cohesive experience.
 The following screens went through major changes after usability testing.

 UPLOAD LITTER DISPOSAL